Introduction to Kanna’s Safety and Tolerability

 Effects of Higher Doses

-- Nausea and dizziness: Temporary and dose-dependent.
+- Nausea and dizziness: Usually temporary and dose-dependent.

 Risk of Serotonin Syndrome